A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 This is how the author and Jungian psychoanalyst Clarissa Pinkola Estés describes dreams.
 Dream-sharing has a central place in many traditions, where dreams are treasured as a valuable source of wisdom and insight.

 Working with dreams in therapy can offer glimpses into our unconscious processes.
-When viewed as as a tool to aid self-awareness dreams can shed light on our hopes, wishes and longings as well as illuminating our underlying fears and preoccupations.
+When viewed as as a tool to aid self-awareness dreams can shed light on our hopes, wishes and longings as well as illuminating our underlying feelings, fears and preoccupations.

 Creative Dreamers Group

 Creative Dreamers is a therapeutic dream-sharing group.
-This group offers a welcoming space for anyone interested in working with dreams through sharing and dialogue with others.
+This group offers a welcoming space for anyone interested in working with their dreams through sharing and dialogue with others.

 Dream-sharing is a way to connect with others as we explore unconscious material, in the context of our internal world, our social and cultural environment and our relationships with others.
-This can have a range of therapeutic benefits including overcoming feelings of anxiety, loneliness and grief and building greater self-confidence and sense of belonging.
+This can have a range of therapeutic benefits including overcoming feelings of anxiety, loneliness and grief and building greater self-confidence, resourcefulness and sense of belonging.

 Working with your dreams and the dreams of others, in a confidential, therapeutic space, provides opportunities to: